aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 #### Disabling invariants

 There are times when a global invariant holds almost everywhere, except for a brief interval inside a function.
 In current Move code, this often occurs when something (e.g. an account) is being set up and several structs are published together.
-Almost everywhere, an invariant holds that all of the structs are published or none of them are.
+Almost everywhere, an invariant holds that all the structs are published or none of them are.
 But the code that publishes the structs must do so sequentially.
 While the structs are being published, there will be a point where some are published and others are not.

 In order to verify invariants that hold except during small regions, there is a feature to allow users to disable invariants temporarily.
 Consider the following code fragment: